lostb053/Statistarr/README.md

 * pip
 * Install requirements
 ```
-pip install requests quickchart.io
+pip install requests quickchart.io pyinstaller
 ```

 I am still figuring out exe file and how to schedule a py or exe file (I am a windows user).
 I will upload mainly the py files in question and let other users (if this repo even attracts attention) deal with how to schedule it.
+A good way would be using pyinstaller and setting up scheduler/cron job.

 The py scripts (mostly built with windows in mind, open issue if any error) are as follows
 * statistarr.py - when run in console, prints a nice output in terminal.
 Main function being though json dump.